-- 1. Teams must abide by all applicable social distancing protocols. - 2.
-Video must be conducted in English or include subtitles in English. - 3.
-Video must be no more than eight (8) minutes in length. - 4.
+- 1. Video must be conducted in English or include subtitles in English. - 2.
+Video must be no more than three (3) minutes in length. - 3.
+Video may include graphics, vehicle performance, and/or simulation. - 4.
 Videos must be hosted by team: